05 Mar 2018

 Cure Kids Fiji is the official charity of Ocean Swim Fiji and while our event is about enjoying sport and relaxation with fellow swimmers, we also strive to make a positive and lasting impact on the Fijian community.

 Drowning is one of Fiji’s leading causes of death, especially for young people aged 1 to 29 years as low-income island nations are at particularly high risk.
-In 2018, we will be donating a minimum of FJD$10,000 to Cure Kids Fiji to assist efforts to reduce this worrying drowning toll.
+In 2018, we will be collaborating with Cure Kids Fiji to assist efforts to reduce this worrying drowning toll.

 Cure Kids Fiji works to improve the health of the children in Fiji through research and evidence-based child health programmes.
 Working together, Ocean Swim Fiji and Cure Kids Fiji plan to make a difference in the lives and health of Fijian youth.